 At the heart of it, mathematics is about Problem Solving and Sense Making.
-At Lytton we are very good at both and are very excited about 2017.
+At Lytton we are very good at both and are very excited about the opportunities our coursework offers.
 Over the past few years we have had some tremendous results.
 Our NCEA results are consistently above national standards.

 Mathematics at Lytton is student-focused.
 We cater for all students and levels, from those students that find mathematics difficult through to gifted students.
 This means that we offer a wide variety of courses up to University Entrance and Scholarship level.